chrisguttandin/angular-audio-context/README.md

 There is also module called [ngWebAudio](https://github.com/nehz/ngWebAudio) which tries to simplify the buffering and playback of a single audio file by utilizing the Web Audio API.

+[ng-web-apis/audio](https://github.com/ng-web-apis/audio) is a library which allows the Web Audio API to be used from within the templates.

 ## Acknowledgement

 The naming of this module tries to align with the recommendations given in the